 Plymouth Rock News you can use.
 Friday, April 22, 2019 I blocked 6 hours at Cybersound Recording Studios in Boston to record children’s music, 12 songs.
 I came prepared with Finale sheet music and a clear vision of what I was looking for.
 At the suggestion of Perry Geyer Cybersound’s owner I hired Yuki Kodama to play acoustic bass.
-An electric bass player myself I couldn’t hand such an important role to just anybody.
+An electric bass player myself the bass was an deeply important role.
 No surprise though.
 Perry’s recommendation was right on!
 Yuki read my sheet music accurately and played with lots of emotion.
 What more could I ask for?
 Mr. Kodama is a senior at my alma mater, Berklee College of Music Boston.
 I wish him all the best in his music career!

 Also at the suggestion of Perry I entrusted Yuki Kanesaka to play drums.
 The Secrets of Plymouth Rock encompasses numerous styles of music from waltzes to rock to marches to rhythm and blues.
 This can be challenging to some drummers but not to Yuki Kanesaka.
 Yuki was solid as a Rock.
 Bass and drums need to lock and Mr. Kanesaka laid down a groove with a nice big pocket!
 Yuki understood my requirements and offered me choices that were very useful.
 Mr. Kanesaka possesses the winning combination of knowledge, skill and a love of playing his instrument.
 He followed my piano intuitively.
 Yuki Kanesaka is a professor and also an alumnus of Berklee College of Music Boston.